piechartssuck/courses/content/syllabus/index.md

 ### Slack

-We have a class [Slack](https://edp617spring2023.slack.com) channel where you can poise a question and post as needed.
+We have a class <a href='https://edp617spring2023.slack.com' target='_blank'>Slack</a> channel where you can poise a question and post as needed.
 This is the only mode where I have applicable class notifications turned on my devices so please utilize the platform.

 ### Email